mayurbarange12/Hashnode-/clqwaaasn000c08l140bi3yvn.md

 * **Service:** Enables networking and load balancing to pods, providing a consistent way to access them.

+* **ConfigMap and Secret:** Store configuration data or sensitive information separately from the pod's definition.

 * **Ingress:** Specifies rules for routing external HTTP(S) traffic to services within the cluster.

 * **PersistentVolume and PersistentVolumeClaim:** Manage storage and its allocation to pods.